-But when you don’t have the time to keep an eye on the oven all day, boneless country style ribs can be whipped up and left to do their slow cooking all day long while you go about your busy schedule.
+But when you don't have the time to keep an eye on the oven all day, boneless country style ribs can be whipped up in the crock pot and left to do their slow cooking all day long while you go about your busy schedule.

 To make this slow cooker ribs recipe, the first step is to add the ribs to the slow cooker.
 No searing or pre-cooking required.

 Next, top the meat with barbecue sauce mixed with lemon juice.
 Then, top with sliced onions.

 We cook our boneless ribs in the crock pot on low for about 8 hours, because we want the ribs to be nice and tender.